swiftlang/swift-evolution/proposals/NNNN-add-is-identical-methods.md

 ### Overload for Optionals

-When working with `Optional` values we can add the following overload:
+When working with `Optional` string values we can add the following overload:

 ```swift
 @available(SwiftStdlib 6.3, *)